NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Setup Remote Desktop for non-administrative users on Client-1 VM.
-Login to the Client-1 VM as mydomain.com\jane_admin.
-Right click on the Start Menu and select "System", click “Remote Desktop” on the right of the screen, click "Select users that can remotely access this PC" and allow “Domain Users” access to remote desktop.
-You can now log into Client-1 VM as a non-administrative user.
+Setup Remote Desktop Connection for non-administrative users on Client-1 Virtual Machine.
+Login to the Client-1 Virtual Machine as "mydomain.com\jane_admin".
+Right click on the "Start" menu and select "System", click “Remote Desktop” on the right of the screen, click on "Select users that can remotely access this PC" and allow “Domain Users” access to Remote Desktop Connection.
+You can now log into Client-1 Virtual Machine as a non-administrative user.
 At a real job, you’d want to do this by creating a Group Policy that allows you to change many systems at once.

 </p>
 <br />